Thurl Bailey: Personal life

 Bailey is the father of six children.
 He has a daughter, Chonell, with his high school sweetheart and two sons, Thurl Jr., and TeVaun from his first marriage.
 Bailey and his wife, Sindi (née Southwick), live in Highland, Utah with their three children BreElle, Brendan, and Bryson.
 His son Brendan played basketball at Marquette.

-Religion

 Bailey was raised Baptist.
 While playing basketball in Italy, Bailey decided to join the Church of Jesus Christ of Latter-day Saints.
 He was baptized on December 31, 1995.